 For short pieces, less than a thousand words, reading the whole story over and over again for editing usually works fine—it’s short enough that this isn’t a waste of time.
 For longer works, however, re-reading the entire piece over and over is inefficient, so you may find the following approach helpful for editing your first draft.

 As you do each of these steps, keep notes!
 You will need them later.
 One great way to keep notes is to use spreadsheets that keep track of your scenes, characters, and character relationships.
 You may also have your outline as bullet points in a regular text document, or even as a character map, plot structure diagram, or other illustration.
-Using an outline can help you keep your notes organized as you go through this process, which is “re-outlining”.
+Using an outline can help you keep your notes organized as you go through this process, which is called “re-outlining”.

 Examine the characters